spawnfest/nepi/README.md

 * precipitation - which is aggregate by hour

-* fan - we get info if it's on or off (our exotic plants need fan running every 10 minutes)
+* buzzer - which can be used to scarry off intruders :) it can be switch on from web page

 ### Solution is splitted into two parts